pentasir/Ink-blot-animation/README.md

 ## The Vision

-For my portfolio website I wanted something that feels like peering into a psychological mirror — an animation that’s alien-esque and ambiguous enough to invite interpretation, like the cultural idea of the Rorschach test (symmetrical “ink blots”), without claiming to recreate the standardized clinical plates.
+For my portfolio website I wanted something that feels like peering into a psychological mirror — an animation that’s alien-esque and ambiguous enough to invite interpretation, like the cultural idea of the Rorschach test (symmetrical “ink blots”), without claiming to recreate the standardised clinical plates.

 ---